Pagsanjan Falls

-Pagsanjan Falls, also known as Cavinti Falls (local name: Magdapio Falls), is one of the most famous waterfalls in the Philippines.
+Cavinti Falls, colloquially known by its old name Pagsanjan Falls (local name: Magdapio Falls), is one of the most famous waterfalls in the Philippines.
 Located in the province of Laguna, the falls is one of the major tourist attractions of the region.
 The three-drop waterfall is reached by a river trip on dugout canoe, known locally as "Shooting the Rapids", originating from the municipality of Pagsanjan.
 The falls can also be reached from the top by a short hike from Cavinti.

 The boat ride has been an attraction since the Spanish colonial era, with the oldest surviving written account dating to 1894.
 The town of Pagsanjan lies at the confluence of two rivers, the Balanac River and the Bumbungan River (also known as the Pagsanjan River).

 Location

 The main falls are actually located within the territorial jurisdiction of Cavinti, Laguna, approximately 3.2 kilometers away from the boundary of Cavinti and Pagsanjan, but the more popular access by canoes originates from the town of Pagsanjan.
-An ordinance was passed by the ruling body of the town of Cavinti was submitted to the Sangguniang Bayan (legislature of municipalities in the Philippines) on February 10, 2009, proposing the renaming of the falls to "Cavinti Falls".
+An ordinance passed by the ruling body of the town of Cavinti was submitted to the Sangguniang Bayan (legislature of municipalities in the Philippines) on February 10, 2009, proposing the renaming of the falls to its rightful name, "Cavinti Falls".